 Banjo, vocals

 At the end of Clinton's senior year of High School he found the tablature for Duelling Banjos in a music store.
 He purchased that sheet music and went home to dig out the dusty old banjo that his mother had given to his father when they were dating.
 That summer was spent learning bluegrass and fiddle tunes, and listening to his heroes like Bela, Earl, Ralph, Yonder Mountain String Band, Hot Rize, The String Cheese Incident, and smoking pure Texas swag.
 Clinton moved to Gunnison Colorado in 2002 and eventually formed The Clingtones that melted faces until 2006 when Clinton began traveling the country.
 Upon returning to Colorado in 2012 Clinton joined the Duck Pond in Denver and later formed The Bluegrass Offenders in Grand Junction.
-Clinton is an alumni of the first ever Bela Fleck Blueridge Banjo Camp and Vol. 2 of the same camp.
+Clinton is an alumni of the first ever Bela Fleck Blueridge Banjo Camp as well as Vol. 2 & 3 of the same camp.
 Clinton finds his voice in single string, driving bluegrass backing rolls, and the use of effects on his Scott Vestal Stealth Banjo.
 His Banjo playing combined with his vocal prowess and song writing help shape the bands unique sound.

 Kyle Lockhart

-Kyle Elliot is a Midwest boy in a ski jumpers life.
+Kyle Lockhart is a Midwest boy in a ski jumpers life.
 The high lonesome sounds of Bill Monroe drew Kyle to the eight string mandolin and trapped him inside its f-hole.
 Kyle has traveled all over the country ski jumping and playing music but has found himself living in Palisade where he met up with the Still House String Band.
 He can chop and pick just as fast as the best of them and many times plays so good that he literally elevates off the stage.
 If Sam Bush and Drew Emmitt had a love child, it would be Kyle Lockhart.

 Kyle Elliott